Annual Report 2003-2004 Samuel Neaman Institute

 From Ivory Tower to Industrial Promotion:The Case of Yale University and the Biotechnology Cluster in New Haven, Connecticut, STE-WP-28

 In 2001 Ernst & Young ranked the state of Connecticut seventh in the nation with respect to the number of biotech firms operating within its borders relative to its population (Ernst & Young, 2001).
 In 1993 there were only six such companies in the state.
 What led to this increase?
-This case study describes […]
+This case study describes the […]

 Start-up funding inefficiencies due to VC’s Limited horizon, STE-WP-29